Monument of Ivan Krylov

 myminifactory

-Ivan Andreyevich Krylov (February 13, 1769 – November 21, 1844) is Russia's best known fabulist and probably the most epigrammatic of all Russian authors.
-Formerly a dramatist and journalist, he only discovered his true genre at the age of 40.
-While many of his earlier fables were loosely based on Aesop's and La Fontaine's, later fables were original work, often with a satirical bent.
-Later monuments chose to represent individual fables separately from the main statue of the poet.
-This was so in the square named after him in Tver, where much of his childhood was spent.
-It was erected on the centenary of Krylov's death in 1944 and represents the poet standing and looking down an alley lined with metal reliefs of the fables mounted on plinths.
-A later monument was installed in the Patriarch's Ponds district of Moscow in 1976.
-This was the work of Andrei Drevin, Daniel Mitlyansky, and the architect A. Chaltykyan.
-The seated statue of the fabulist is surrounded by twelve stylised reliefs of the fables in adjoining avenues.
+Ivan Andreyevich Krylov is Russia's most celebrated fabulist and arguably its most epigrammatic author.
+As a dramatist and journalist, he initially made his mark, but it wasn't until age 40 that he discovered his true calling.
+Many of his early fables drew loosely from Aesop's and La Fontaine's works, while later ones were original compositions often infused with satire.
+In cities like Tver, where Krylov spent much of his childhood, monuments honor individual fables separately from the main statue of the poet.
+One such example is in Tver's square named after him, erected on the centenary of Krylov's death in 1944.
+The monument depicts the poet standing, gazing down an alley lined with metal reliefs of the fables mounted on pedestals.
+A later tribute was installed in Moscow's Patriarch's Ponds district in 1976 by Andrei Drevin, Daniel Mitlyansky, and architect A. Chaltykyan.
+This seated statue of Krylov is surrounded by twelve stylized reliefs of his fables in nearby walkways.

 Download Model from myminifactory